 4. Use an Overweight Cat Chart

-Using an overweight chart or a Body Condition System (BCS) chart can help you determine if your cat is overweight.
-These types of charts can come in handy to tell if your cat is either overweight or underweight by using visualization, along with written content to help you even further.
+An overweight chart or a Body Condition System (BCS) chart can help determine if your cat is overweight.
+The charts can come in handy to tell if your cat is overweight or underweight by using graphics and written content to help you further.

 Sometimes, you can tell if your cat is overweight just by looking at them.
-If you see protrusion on the sides, your cat is probably not at its ideal weight.
+If you see a protrusion on the sides, your cat is probably not at their ideal weight.

 What Health Problems Are Associated With an Overweight Cat?

-Many health issues can arise in overweight cats, such as diabetes, arthritis, liver disease, pancreatitis, gastrointestinal problems, urinary issues, skin issues, and even cancer.
-Your cat can even acquire lameness and depression from being overweight.
+Many health issues can arise in overweight cats, such as diabetes, arthritis, liver disease, pancreatitis, gastrointestinal problems, urinary issues, skin issues, and cancer.
+Your cat can also have mobility issues and depression from being overweight.

-If your cat can no longer jump up on its favorite piece of furniture or gets tired from playing for only a short period, depression can certainly settle in.
+If your cat can no longer jump up on their favorite piece of furniture or gets tired from playing for only a short period, depression can undoubtedly settle in.
 As you can see, your cat being overweight can cause both physical and mental issues.

 How Can I Help My Cat Lose Weight?

-Before you try a weight loss program for your kitty, it’s best to have the situation validated by your vet if you’re not 100% certain.
-If your cat wasn’t overweight to begin with, that could pose other medical problems.
+Before you try a weight loss program for your kitty, it’s best to take your cat to the vet if you’re not 100% certain.
+A diet plan can lead to other medical problems if your cat isn’t overweight.

-Once you know your cat needs to lose a pound or two, you can try certain methods, such as increasing the amount of exercise your cat gets, modifying your cat’s diet (usually under a vet’s recommendation), or choosing a healthy-weight food.
+Once you know your cat needs to lose a pound or two, you can increase the amount of exercise your cat gets, modify your cat’s diet (usually under a vet’s recommendation), or select a weight-management cat food.

-When looking for cat food, choose a complete and balanced cat food with reduced fat and calories and all the nutrients cats require.
+When looking for cat food, choose a complete and balanced formula with reduced fat and calories and all the nutrients cats require.
 If ever in doubt, consult with your veterinarian for recommendations.

 You can make exercise fun for your kitty by providing puzzles and games, especially ones with a treat inside that they will have to work for to get out, which burns calories.
-Cat trees and scratching posts are excellent in providing some form of exercise, too.
+Cat trees and scratching posts are excellent in providing exercise, too.

-Keeping your cat at an ideal weight is vital for both physical and mental health.
-It’s important to monitor your cat’s appearance and take it for yearly exams so that you can keep medical issues at bay and prevent your cat from becoming overweight in the first place.
+Keeping your cat at an ideal weight is vital for their physical and mental health.
+It’s vital to monitor your cat’s appearance and maintain yearly exams so that you can keep medical issues at bay and prevent your cat from becoming overweight in the first place.
 In doing so, your cat will have a healthy and long life.

-It may be challenging at first, especially if your cat gives you the evil eye when you cut back on food or treats, but stay vigilant!
+It may be challenging initially, especially if your cat gives you the evil eye when you cut back on food or treats, but stay vigilant!
 After all, your cat’s health depends on it.

 Featured Image Credit: Remark_Anna, Shutterstock